szilard/datascience-course-historical/README.md

 (Donoho would also include a "meta" course  GDS6: The science of data science)

-Also, besides these one would want to teach software engineering practices and tools such as tools for reproducible research/productive data analysis (e.g. Rmarkdown/Jupyter notebooks), collaboration (git/github), Unix tools for manipulating files/text and automating tasks, cloud computing for elastic scaling, engineering practices for deploying software in production, big data technologies etc. (either as part of GDS2 or separately).
+Also, besides these one would want to teach software/data engineering practices and tools such as tools for reproducible research/productive data analysis (e.g. Rmarkdown/Jupyter notebooks), collaboration (git/github), Unix tools for manipulating files/text and automating tasks, cloud computing for elastic scaling of computations, engineering practices for deploying software in production, analytical/MPP databases, big data technologies etc. (either as part of GDS2 or separately).

 Unlike the way many of the currently available "data science programs" work, I think the GDS courses should be taught to students who already have solid fundations